shreya1413/swagger_petstore/README.md

 ##### 9. Delete User : To delete existing user by ID.
 ##### 10. Get All User : To fetch all user details.

-To view the above API documentaion kindly run the project in your preferred IDE, navigate to swagger/open API documenation http://localhost:8080/swagger-ui/index.html#/
+To view the above API documentaion kindly run the project in your preferred IDE, navigate to swagger/open API documentation http://localhost:8080/swagger-ui/index.html#/

 This tells you that the server is up and ready to demonstrate Swagger.

 ## To Run